kammas/aws-playground/README.md

 # aws-playground
 Playground for CloudFormation - This project will be built up incrementally trying to setup an environment for experimentation

+BEWARE!!! - Costs may apply on the CloudFormation template.
+This is designed for execution on aCloudGuru/Linux Academy's playground for experimentation and setting up a big infrastructure

 ## Infrastructure
 Progressive Versions